 The Subaru Outback was Subaru’s way of showing the ruggedness and capability that they as a manufacturer can offer.
 The Outback was made to perform beautifully off the road and drive like a dream on the highway.
 The intention behind the design of the Outback was to enter the sport utility vehicle market.
 Alongside that, they wanted to capture the SUV market which has become the new trend in the buyer’s market.

-The Subaru Outback had soon become the flagship vehicle of Subaru.
+The Subaru Outback soon became the flagship vehicle of Subaru.
 Throughout the two decades that the Outback has been selling, it has evolved severely.
 Subaru likes to keep its car in a high-ranking position in the SUV market.
 Hence the car keeps receiving upgrades and modifications in response to the demands of its customers.

-History Of The Subaru Outback
+Subaru Outback History

 There are 6 generations of the Subaru Outback that have been available to the market.
 Here is an introduction to all of the generations of the Subaru Outback.